holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_number_systems/00_til_and_binary/lesson_plan.md

 ## Essential Questions:

-- Understand how computers store and represent certain types of information
+- How do computers store and represent certain types of information?
+- How do I solidify my understanding of difficult material?

 ## Lesson Plan

 ### Setup

-- 1 copy of the house
-- 1 copy of the teacup
-- Buncha copies of the blank "bit map"
-- Buncha scrap paper

 ### Actual Lesson

 - Reflection
     - Syllabus
     - Recursion
+- First unit will be on "digital representation"
 - Today going to talk about pictures
 - What do people know about how pictures are stored on a computer?
     - Only thing computers understand: 1's and 0's